-That the Inquiry recommend that the NSW Government undertake a major public education campaign on the hazards of poor air quality, and how best to manage them.
-It should develop an easy to use air quality app linked directly to health advice on actions to take at escalating levels of air pollution.
+That the Inquiry recommend that the Commonwealth Government coordinate a major public education campaign among states on the hazards of poor air quality, and how best to manage them.
+It should support the development of an easy to use air quality app linked directly to health advice on actions to take at escalating levels of air pollution.
+Air quality apps and websites providing information on locations in Australia should be required to report this using Australian standards.